jongs/jongs.github.io/_posts/2021-01-27-rates-of-absorption.md

 Yet, there is Norway, which found oil at a later period of its life.
 A nation once organized as a fishing society, Norway had the right institutions to make good use of it, much like a family that slowly grows its wealth and can be ready to receive a significant windfall when the values and skills are strong and ready.

-Similar dynamics happen around present political issues.
+Often, in political issues there is resistance to fast rates of absorption.
 In casual conversations with conservative friends, I have noticed that often one of their rejection of liberal identity politics (beyond the singular focus on it) is the speed at which these changes take place.

 <p>&nbsp;</p>